LEGEND |

 June 27, 2023

-This study aimed to evaluate the experience with telemedicine in patients with cognitive impairments and their caregivers.
-Conclusions Telemedicine is well received by patients and their caregivers.
+BASIC DESCRIPTION: Telemedicine is well received by patients and their caregivers.
 However, successful delivery incorporates support from staff and care partners to navigate technologies.
 The exclusion of older adults with cognitive impairment in developing telemedicine systems may further exacerbate access to care in this population.
-Adapting technologies to the needs of patients and their caregivers is critical for the advancement of accessible dementia care through telemedicine.

 Telerehab at Home: Mobile Tablet Technology for Patients With Poststroke Communication Deficits—A Pilot Feasibility Randomized Control Trial (EN)